Ribble Link: History

 The original route for the scheme continued along the Savick Brook into Haslam Park, and then followed the Sharoe Brook to reach the Lancaster Canal.
 However, delays to the start of the project meant that costs kept escalating, without an equivalent increase in funding, and constructing a route that ran alongside Tom Benson Way was a cheaper option.
 This new route created an impossibly tight turn after the road bridge, and so a turning basin would be needed a little further along the Savick Brook.
 The top three locks would be built as a three-rise staircase to lift the level of the navigation up to the level of the Lancaster Canal.
 When first planned the locks were to be 72 ft long, but this was reduced to 62 ft to save costs.
 However, this decision resulted in British Waterways receiving a number of complaints, and the Inland Waterways Association pledged £45,000 towards the extra cost for the longer locks.
 The Waterways Trust agree to match any funding provided by the Inland Waterways Association, and so the longer locks were reinstated at an additional cost of around £90,000.
 Because of the tidal nature of the lower Savick Brook, it was decided at the early stages of planning that the link would be designed for one way operation.

 Much of the early engineering design work was carried out by the Babtie group, who had opened offices in Preston in the 1990s.
 The contract for the construction was awarded to the civil engineers Gleeson in November 2000, with Arup Water responsible for the detailed design.
 A partnership between British Waterways, Lancashire County Council, the Ribble Link Trust and The Waterways Trust were responsible for the management of the scheme.
 A separate company, The Ribble Link Construction and Operation Limited, was set up as a joint venture between the Ribble Link Trust and Lancashire County Council.
-Such a company was a requirement of the Millenium Commission, in order for them to release funds for the project.
+Such a company was a requirement of the Millennium Commission, in order for them to release funds for the project.
 The Waterways Trust would be the owners of the new navigation, which would be built by Gleeson, with British Waterways acting as project managers.
 On completion, the navigation would be leased to British Waterways, who would then maintain it for 125 years.
 Just prior to work starting, the Ribble Link Construction and Operation company was handed over to the Waterways Trust, and all the original directors resigned.
 The Ribble Link Trust expressed disappointment at this, as they would no longer have any say in how the link was managed, despite having raised a lot of the funding for it, and been involved in its promotion for over 20 years.